DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/connect-to-the-testcafe-server-over-https.md

 [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto))
 require secure origin.
 This means that the website should be served over the HTTPS protocol.
 If you run tests against pages with this kind of browser API in a regular way, these tests fail with JavaScript errors.

-TestCafe allows you to connect to the proxy server over the HTTPS protocol to support secure origin testing.
+TestCafe can serve the proxied tested page over the HTTPS protocol.
+When this option is enabled, the client browser connects to the TestCafe proxy server over HTTPS.
+This allows you to test webpages that use browser features that require secure origin.

-Use the [--ssl](../command-line-interface.md#--ssl-options) flag when you run tests from the command line.
+Use the [--ssl](../command-line-interface.md#--ssl-options) flag when you run tests from the command line to enable HTTPS.
 Specify options required to initialize
 [a Node.js HTTPS server](https://nodejs.org/api/https.html#https_https_createserver_options_requestlistener) after this flag in a semicolon-separated string.
+The most commonly used SSL options are described in the [TLS topic](https://nodejs.org/api/tls.html#tls_tls_createsecurecontext_options) in Node.js documentation.

 The example below uses the PFX encoded private key and certificate chain to create an HTTPS server.